Uniswap/govkit/README.md

 }
 ```

-We can also use this to conditionally deploy contracts, which helps with error recovery.
+We can also use this to conditionally deploy contracts, which helps with mid-script failure recovery.

 Usage: